hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/177_the_ramayana.md

 the problem of how little a man can have.
 The two extremes, you see.
 Sita is typical of India — the idealised India.
 The question is not whether she ever lived, whether the story is history or not, we know that the ideal is there.
-There is no other Paurânika story that has so permeated the whole nation, so entered into its very life, and has so tingled in every drop of blood of the race, as this ideal of Sita.
+There is no other Paurānika story that has so permeated the whole nation, so entered into its very life, and has so tingled in every drop of blood of the race, as this ideal of Sita.
 Sita is the name in India for everything that is good, pure and holy —